DimitrisIosifidis/S-DES/README.md

 Bruteforce Attack:
 Insert an original message (8-bit) and an encrypted message (8-bit) from the user in either binary or decimal format.
 Bruteforce attack to the encryption key and display it (10-bit).
 If there is more than one encryption key, display all of them.
-Extraction of the average time of successful search in N attempts, N > 10
+Extraction of the average time of successful search in N attempts, N>10.

 The program was written in Python.